• Skip to primary navigation

 • 4 cups Water

-• 1/4 cup Honey coconut sugar for vegan or omit for whole30 (optional)
+• 1/4 cup Honey Maple Syrup, Coconut Sugar or Brown Sugar is a good substitute or omit for whole30 (optional)

 Instructions